gasparrini/UK-HWfcast/README.md

 -   *03.tables.R* produces the table included in the article with the main aggregated figures.
 -   *04.maps.R* produces the maps included in the article, in particular the one illustrating the geographical and temporal distribution of excess deaths.

-### Phyton code
+### Python code

-The sub-folder *download* provides the Jupiter Notebook script *download_ecmwf_forecast.ipynb* with the Phyton code to download the gridded temperature forecast data.
-Note that the code offers an example to retrieve data for the corresponding days (17-22 July) in 2024 at 0.25 degrees, as the original database at 0.4 degrees for 2022 is not avaialble anymore.
+The sub-folder *download* provides the Jupiter Notebook script *download_ecmwf_forecast.ipynb* with the Python code to download the gridded temperature forecast data.
+Note that the code offers an example to retrieve data for the corresponding days (17-22 July) in 2024 at 0.25 degrees, as the original database at 0.4 degrees for 2022 is not available anymore.
 Some documentation and specific details are provided in the pdf document in the same sub-folder.